Gordon's Garden Tomb

 1. Gordan’s Garden Tomb is located just 250 yards (220 m.) to the north of the Damascus Gate of Old City Jerusalem.

-2. The evidence is overwhelming that it is not the authentic site of Golgotha, but it does provide a serene setting in a garden-like place where many go to meditate and reflect upon the death, burial, and resurrection of Christ.
+2. The evidence is overwhelming that the Garden Tomb is not the authentic site of Golgotha.
+However, it does provide a serene setting in a garden-like place where many go to meditate and reflect upon the death, burial, and resurrection of Christ.

 3. Some consider it the location of Golgotha, but again, the evidence clearly points to the Church of the Holy Sepulchre as the true site (see below for why).